 In Sec. \ref{0dmodelssec}, we introduce the 0d toy model Lagrangians.
 Section \ref{gravsec} analyzes the quantum dynamics of the scalar-weak gravity toy model, by utilizing an exact solution to the full system-environment Schr\"{o}dinger equation assuming an initial system-environment product state, with the oscillator system state expressed in a number state basis and environment in a thermal state.
-These solutions are then utilized to determine the decoherence dynamics of of initial superpositions of system oscillator coherent states.
+These solutions are then utilized to determine the decoherence dynamics of initial superpositions of system oscillator coherent states through an operational interference fringe visibility analysis that is the single particle counterpart to that described above.
 Section \ref{qedsec} analyzes both the classical and quantum dynamics of the scalar QED toy model.
 In particular, both classical and quantum Langevin equations as well as a quantum master equation are derived for the system oscillator interacting with its oscillator bath.
-The master equation is numerically solved to determine the decoherence dynamics of initial superpositions of system oscillator coherent states.
+By making various approximations, the 0d model is shown to map onto that of a simpler oscillator system with `two-photon' damping.
+The master equation is numerically solved to determine the decoherence dynamics of initial superpositions of system oscillator coherent states, again utilizing the operational interference fringe visibility approach.
 Section \ref{conclusionsec} gives some concluding remarks.